softsideoftech/content/emails/2018-september.md

 With love,
 Vlad

 P.S.
-I'd love you hear your stories about your leadership mistakes.
+I'd love to hear your own stories about leadership mistakes.
 You can reply to this email with whatever episode comes to mind for you.

 I promise no judgement and an open heart.